Batting helmet: Revived interest (1930s–1950s)

-In 1941, the National League adopted the use of a helmet, designed by George Bennett, a Johns Hopkins University brain surgeon, for use by all teams in spring training.
-On March 8, 1941 the Brooklyn Dodgers announced that the team's players would be wearing the helmets during regular season games.
-On April 26, 1941 the Washington Senators joined the Dodgers as the only two teams to fully adopt the batting helmet for regular season use.
+In 1941, the National League adopted the use of a helmet designed by George Bennett, a Johns Hopkins University brain surgeon, for use by all teams in spring training.
+On March 8, 1941, the Brooklyn Dodgers announced that the team's players would wear the helmets during regular season games.
+On April 26, 1941, the Washington Senators joined the Dodgers as the only two teams to fully adopt the batting helmet for regular season use.
 The New York Giants on June 6 and the Chicago Cubs on June 24 also joined the list of teams to fully adopt the use of protective helmets during games.

 Though many thought this would be the time when support would be strong enough to develop widespread usage, again tradition won out, and it was not until 1953 that the Pittsburgh Pirates mandated their players wear helmets.
-The helmet required by Pittsburgh General Manager Branch Rickey (formerly the Dodgers general manager and president) was created by Charlie Muse and was based on the hard hats used by miners.
+The helmet required by Pittsburgh general manager Branch Rickey (formerly the Dodgers general manager and president) was created by Charlie Muse based on the hard hats used by miners.
 Soon after, the Ottawa Citizen wrote that "Major League clubs are becoming quite interested in a new type of plastic protective cap which has been put on the market recently."
 This became even more prevalent when on August 1, 1954, Joe Adcock, a first baseman for the Milwaukee Braves, was struck with a pitch on his head.
-He was wearing a helmet and, though he was taken off the field on a stretcher, he was uninjured as his helmet took the brunt of the impact and was visibly dented.
+He was wearing a helmet and, though he was taken off the field by stretcher, he was uninjured as his helmet took the brunt of the impact and was visibly dented.

 In the early 1950s, the governing body of Little League Baseball mandated the use of protective headgear during games for all players.
 In 1956 the National League followed suit and required the use of batting helmets by all players on all teams.
-After Little League Baseball announced a better helmet for the use of all players, the American League passed a rule on March 1, 1958 requiring all players to wear helmets.
+After Little League Baseball announced a better helmet for the use of all players, the American League passed a rule on March 1, 1958, requiring all players to wear helmets.
 However, unlike in the National Hockey League (NHL) of the same era, helmets were widely accepted.
 It was not until December 1970 that Major League Baseball enforced strictly mandatory use of the batting helmet for all batters.
 Veteran players, however, were allowed to choose to wear a helmet or not, as they were grandfathered into the rule.
 The last Major League player to bat helmetless was Bob Montgomery, who last played for Boston Red Sox in 1979, coincidentally the same year the NHL finally made helmets compulsory with a similar grandfather clause for veteran players.